Karla-Stein/sisters-in-cash/TESTING.md

 - Fixed broken navigation links on the 404 and success pages
 - Updated content requirements in README to match project expectations
 - Refined the user flow section in the README to clearly demonstrate the step-by-step journey a user takes when navigating the site.
+- Added target and rel to the social links on the episodes page.

 > [!IMPORTANT]
 > There are no remaining bugs that I am aware of, though, even after thorough testing, I cannot rule out the possibility that a minor issue may still exist under specific conditions.